abumusasakib/VisionXAI/README.md

 ### 2. Backend API (Flask)

-- API developed using **Flask** to handle image uploads and process caption generation.
+- API developed using **FastAPI** to handle image uploads and process caption generation.
 - Integrates the pre-trained Bengali image captioning model.
 - Runs locally and returns generated captions in Bengali.

 ### 3. Model

 This project involves training a multimodal Transformer model for image captioning.

 1. Dataset:
+   - The dataset is a collection of 9,154 images paired with two captions in Bengali.
    - The dataset consists of images paired with two captions each.
    - It's split into an 80% training set (7,323 samples) and a 20% test set (1,831 samples).
    - Image augmentation is applied to increase data diversity.